 - Body: the female is about 1/2-inch long; males are about half as long.

 - Coloring: shiny black with distinguishing mark noted below.

 - Distinguishing marks: The red hour-glass marking on the underside of the black widow's abdomen is its most distinguishing characteristic and is a familiar mark of this feared spider.
-However this marking may also be yellowish in color and be visible as only a spot
+However, this marking may also be yellowish and be visible as only a spot

 Where it is found:

 - Prevalent throughout the United, most commonly in the south and the west.

 - Black widow spiders seek shelter in out-of-the-way, undisturbed areas.

 - Outdoors in woodpiles and areas of accumulated debris or rubble; in hollow stumps and rodent burrows; in sheds, garages, and outhouses; and even in porch furniture.